Sonning Bridge: History

 The earliest definite reference to a "timber" bridge is around 1530, although there are claims that there was a wooden old Saxon bridge here before 1125.
 It was spoken of as being rebuilt in 1604, although throughout the 17th century there are reports of decay and the need for repair.

-A stone marker at the centre of the bridge is marked "B | O" (for the counties of Berkshire and Oxfordshire on each side of the river) with the vertical line indicating the exact boundary down the middle of the river.
+A stone marker at the centre of the bridge is marked "B | O'" (for the counties of Berkshire and Oxfordshire on each side of the river) with the vertical line indicating the exact boundary down the middle of the river.
 This is an ancient border which used to be between Wessex and Mercia.

+In the 18th century, the bridge presumably gave Dick Turpin a convenient escape route from Berkshire to Oxfordshire when he was staying at his aunt's inn in Sonning.

+At the beginning of the 20th century, there were complaints about traction engines causing structural problems with the old wooden backwater bridges at Sonning and disturbing the peace.
 The wooden backwater bridges were not replaced until the 20th century.
-At the beginning of the 20th century, there were complaints about the traction engines causing structural problems with the old wooden backwater bridges and disturbing the peace.
-In 2013 the frontage of a letterbox was placed on the downstream side of one of the supporting buttresses of the bridge by the artist Impro.
-The position of the box meant that if it had been functional it would only have been accessible to users on the river itself.

-It is rumoured that Dick Turpin used the bridge as an escape route from Berkshire to Oxfordshire to evade the authorities.
+The bridge became a Grade II listed building on 1 August 1952.

 Traffic

 Sonning Bridge has traffic lights because it is too narrow for traffic in both directions simultaneously.
 It is the only road bridge across the Thames between Henley-on-Thames and Reading.
 Thus there are large queues during the morning and evening rush hours.
 An additional bridge to relieve the traffic problems has been a subject of debate for many years.
-As at October 2019, Transport for South East (TfSE) had presented to the Department for Transport requesting funding for the creation of a full business case in support of a proposed third bridge.
-The proposed scheme is currently in second place on a list of Large Local Major projects for TfSE.
+In 2019, Transport for South East proposed a bridge at Playhatch, but while supported by local councils in Berkshire, the bid for funds from the Department for Transport was opposed by Oxfordshire.

+Art installations

+Beginning in the second decade of the 21st century, the anonymous artist Impro has affixed a series of objects to a supporting buttress of the bridge: the frontage of a letterbox (2013), a front door with floating doormat (2016), a telephone labelled "Emergency Flood Line" (2021), another postbox (2022), a urinal (2023). and a cashpoint (2024).